Alaska Field Studies Video

 Field Studies

-In 2011, the project surveyed additional fish habitats, water-bodies, wetlands, water-crossings and potential archaeological sites along the pipeline corridor.
-Using state-of-the-art field computers and GPS devices, the science teams transmit real-time electronic data back to project offices in Anchorage and Calgary.
-This enables project engineers and planners to advance their work in tandem with the scientists in the field.
-All of the information gathered helps project teams evaluate the optimum route for the pipeline, including facility locations, to most effectively minimize the environmental and archaeological impacts of the project.
+Using state-of-the art field computers and GPS devices, the science teams sent real-time data back to project offices in Anchorage and Calgary.
+This enabled project engineers and planners to advance their work in tandem with the scientists in the field.
+All of the information gathered will help project teams evaluate the optimum route for the pipeline, including facility locations that will most effectively minimize the environmental and archaeological impacts of the project.

 Engineering Field Studies